cauldronio/cauldron-deployment/README.md

         - Some configuration files for Docker containers will be mounted in the local filesystem.
 The default directory is `/tmp` because of permissions.
 If you want another directory, you can modify it with the `configuration_dir` option.
         - If you are using any of the mentioned ports before (8000 or 5601), you can change them here.
         - You can select how many workers for mordred will be running in the `num_workers` option.
 By default is **3**, but you can change it.

+    - It's important to change the certificates for your deployment machine.
+All the certificates used are located inside `playbooks/roles/configure_cauldron/files/keys`.

+      You can generate your self-signed certificates if you are going to run it locally.
+For that, browse to the previous directory and run `generate.sh`

+        ```
+        cd playbooks/roles/configure_cauldron/files/keys
+        ./generate.sh
+        ```
+        You can ovewrite those files with  your custom certificates.You can access the following link for more details: [OpenDistro Certificates](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/generate-certificates/)

+        One of the most important is certificates is `ssl_server`, it is used for the communication outside the containers between the client and the server.

 3. Finally, it's necessary to have a inventory file for the target machine.
 If you are running it locally, you can use the `local` file inside `playbooks` directory.

     If you are going to create a new inventory, it's important that the name for the group (the header between `[]`) is the same as  the file inside `group_vars` that you previously renamed/copied.